LiskArchive/lisk-sdk/framework/README.md

 The framework consists of 3 main parts, an application, a controller and a node.

 The application is an entry point and manages the controller and the node.
-The node is responsible for blockchain protocol logic using user defined modules, while the controller is responsible for maintaining plugins and managing interaction between plugins and the application.
+The node is responsible for blockchain protocol logic using user defined modules, while the controller is responsible for maintaining plugins and managing the interaction between plugins and the application.

 ## Installation